mtkennerly/ludusavi/README.md

 (Experimental builds with OpenGL support are also available - give them a try if the standard builds don't work on your system.)

+You can install Ludusavi one of these ways:

 * Download the executable for your operating system from the [releases page](https://github.com/mtkennerly/ludusavi/releases).
   It's portable, so you can simply download it and put it anywhere on your system.
+  **If you're unsure, choose this option.**

-  Alternatively, if you have Rust, you can run `cargo install ludusavi` to do the installation.
-(On Linux, this requires the `gcc` and `libxcb-composite0-dev` system packages, or the equivalents for your distribution.)
+* If you have Rust, you can run `cargo install ludusavi`.
+On Linux, this requires the following system packages, or their equivalents for your distribution:
+    * Ubuntu: `sudo apt-get install -y gcc cmake libx11-dev libxcb-composite0-dev libfreetype6-dev libexpat1-dev libfontconfig1-dev`

+Some things to look out for:

 * If you are on Windows:
   * When you first run Ludusavi, you may see a popup that says "Windows protected your PC", because Windows does not recognize the program's